Alexseibr/miniapp/replit.md

 - **Web Admin Panel**: Manages products, categories, ads, and users, utilizing shadcn/ui, TanStack Query, Wouter, and Tailwind CSS.
 Supports Telegram Login, one-time links, and SMS for authentication.
 - **Telegram MiniApp**: Mobile-optimized UI with lazy-loaded pages and 3D WebP icons, featuring a 4-step ad creation wizard with auto-geolocation and scheduled publishing, custom hooks for debounced fetching, and specialized pages.

-Image optimization includes lazy loading, skeleton shimmers, responsive images, and a server-side media proxy.
+Image optimization includes lazy loading, skeleton shimmers, responsive images, and a server-side media proxy with WebP format conversion (95% size reduction for feed images).
+The Ad model stores a pre-generated `previewUrl` for optimized feed display.
+The `/api/media/proxy` endpoint supports `?w=WIDTH&q=QUALITY&f=webp` parameters for on-the-fly image optimization using Sharp.
 Performance optimizations leverage code splitting, data prefetching, Gzip compression, and ETag support.

 ### System Design Choices
 The system features a modular backend with separation of concerns.
 Order data is denormalized for historical integrity, and all photo access is routed through a secure server-side proxy.
 A "radius-first" architecture governs ad listings, with debounced fetching for API calls.